bsnk-dev/BAR-2/README.md

+# Deprecated ⚠️

+This project has been deprecated in favor of Bar 3.

 # BAR 2.0
 Bann's Auto Recruitment Bot, with a beautiful web interface to explore and configure.
 Make sure to only use this application on your own private network.
 A VPN will NOT help.